MK-BG/MK-BG/README.md

 - 👋 Hi, I’m @MK-BG (Manny Khan)
 - 👀 I have 15+ years of hands-on technical cybersecurity experience.
-- ✨ I focus on AI, Web3, Crypto, and Blockcahin Security.
+- ✨ I focus on AI, Web3, Crypto, and Blockchain Security.
 - 🌱 I’m currently learning Chaos Eningeering, ZeroOps, NoOps, Sales, and GTM strategies.
 - 💞️ I’m looking to collaborate on podcasts, webinars, whitepapers, and be a conference speaker.
 - 📫 How to reach me: LinkedIn @ https://www.linkedin.com/in/khanmanny/